 Lunch & Dinner

 Weather Spoon's run by Win Tun makes a burger you actually want to eat, thanks in no small part to the fact that he worked in a pub for a year in London.
 He has the buns made specially at the bakery without all of the sugar you find in the blindingly-white breads in Asia, and the fries actually taste like fries.
 It's a SE Asia miracle, and it's a steal at ~5500k (about $4.00).
 The Thai curries are also delicious, as are Myanmar salads and and the chicken satay.
 Particularly popular in the evenings, head by in the afternoon for a (slightly) quieter time.
 Located on "restaurant row" in Nyaung U.

-Aroma (2) is the best Indian place in Nyaung U was set to close in May 2017 due to rent increase, but I'm told is still open.
+Aroma (2) is the second best Indian place in Nyaung U was set to close in May 2017 due to rent increase, but they are still open.
 Prices for meat dishes will set you back a little more (6500k), but the veggie dishes start at 3000kyat ($3.00), and are served on a banana leaf (in season).
 Particularly nice spot in the evenings, with the tables moved outside lit by candles and with views of the stars above.
 Located on "restaurant row" in Nyaung U.